 Frequently asked questions

-The quality of your knowledge base is extremely critical.
-Breeze agents rely entirely on the provided data, meaning your documentation must be perfectly manicured and structured for the AI to accurately understand and answer customer questions.
+The quality of your knowledge base is important.
+Breeze agents utilize the provided data, so ensuring your documentation is structured and up-to-date helps the AI accurately understand and answer customer questions.